Last Updated on November 16, 2022 by DMEditor

 - Relatively basic reporting and analytics tools

-- Limited ability to tag users based on behavior and triggers (automations and segmentation)
+- Limited ability to tag users based on behavior and triggers (automation and segmentation)

 - Not the cheapest Campaign Monitor alternative